Jackevansevo/django-feedreader/README.md

 - [x] Refresh feeds button in admin?
 - [ ] Admin mechanism to cancel tasks?
 - [ ] Solve redis connection loss issue on redis node OOM
+- [ ] Some entries might not have links, in which case hide the link